My frames are important as they will be perceived as a part of me.

 - Stay away from heavy detail on the brow if you’re looking to soften your face shape

-- Avoid too much detail on the outer edges and arms of frames to keep the look soft
+- Avoid too much detail on the outer edges and arms to keep the look soft

 - For women, soften a strong jaw with a butterfly frame.
 This is oversized and ultra-feminine